Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

 \subsection{Variable Elimination}

-The core of our logical optimizer is the variable elimination (VE) framework.
-With this view, a logical plan for an input query is defined by an order on the indices being aggregated over, i.e. an {\em elimination order}.
-Given this order, we can construct a valid logical plan in the following way.
-Iterating through the elimination order one index at a time, we (1) identify the minimal sub-query needed to aggregate it out of the expression, (2) create a new logical query representing the result of that sub-query, and (3) replace it in the original query with an alias to the result.
-At the end of this process, the remaining query no longer requires any aggregation and therefore is itself a logical query.
+\Ifive{The core of our logical optimizer is an extension of the \textit{variable elimination} (VE) (eq.
+FAQ) framework \cite{dechter1999bucket, DBLP:conf/pods/KhamisNR16}.
+In its original context, this algorithm described a means of marginalization for probabilistic models by removing one variable at a time.
+When applied to our setting, it allows us to define the logical plan for an input query via an order on the indices being aggregated over, i.e., an {\em elimination order}.
+If we are given this order, we can construct a valid logical plan by iterating through the elimination order one index at a time in order to (1) identify the minimal sub-expression needed to aggregate over it, (2) create a new logical query representing the result of that sub-expression, and (3) replace it in the original query with an alias to the result.
+At the end of this process, the remaining query no longer requires any aggregation and therefore is itself a logical query.}

-\begin{example} Consider optimizing the following matrix chain multiplication,
+\begin{example} Consider optimizing the following matrix chain multiplication:

 The elimination order $jkl$ corresponds to a left-to-right multiplication strategy because eliminating $j$ from the expression first requires performing the matrix multiplication between $A$ and $B$.
 Eliminating $k$ then requires multiplying that intermediate result with $C$, and so on.
-Concretely, this produces the following sequence of logical queries,
+Concretely, this produces the following sequence of logical queries:

-Similarly, the elimination order $lkj$ corresponds to a right-to-left strategy, and the order $klj$ to a middle-first strategy. \end{example} Unlike traditional VE over sum-product queries, we need to handle complex trees of pointwise operators and aggregates.
-This makes the identification of minimal sub-queries challenging as we need to carefully examine the expression's algebraic properties.
+Similarly, the elimination order $lkj$ corresponds to a right-to-left strategy, and the order $klj$ to a middle-first strategy. \end{example} Unlike traditional VE for sum-product queries, we support complex trees of pointwise operators and aggregates.
+This makes identifying minimal sub-queries challenging since we must carefully examine the expression's algebraic properties.
 Given a strategy for this, the core problem of optimizing VE is to search the space of elimination orders for the most efficient one.
 In the worst case, this takes exponential time w.r.t. the number of indices being aggregated over.
-In the following sections, we describe 1) how we identify minimal sub-queries and 2) our search algorithm for finding the optimal elimination order.
+In the following sections, we describe how we identify minimal sub-queries and our search algorithm for finding the optimal elimination order.